 A healthy diet is always good for you.
 But after cancer treatment, it’s one of the best things you can do for yourself.
 If your sense of taste has changed or you don’t feel much like eating, a dietitian can suggest ways to get the nutrition you need.

 In general, you don’t need to eat anything special.
 Just choose plenty of fresh fruits and vegetables, along with whole grains and lean proteins, like chicken and fish.
 Eat a variety of foods to make sure you get the nutrients you need.

 After some treatments though, you’ll be more limited.
 In these cases, it’s best to work with a dietitian so you know you’re eating right:

 If you had a kidney removed.
 If your remaining kidney is healthy, you won’t need to eat or avoid specific foods.
 If not, you may need to:

 - Skip the salt.
 Your kidney removes salt from your blood.
-The more of it you eat, the harder the organ has to work.
+If you eat too much it can cause high blood pressure and can damage the kidney.

 If you’re on dialysis.
 After some treatments, your kidneys may not be able to do their job, at least for a while.
 That’s when you might need dialysis, a treatment that removes waste from your blood.
 You may have to:

 - Avoid foods that are high in salt, potassium, and phosphorus

 - Eat more protein than normal because you lose it during dialysis

 - Limit how much liquid you drink